romellrugayan/machine-learning-study/README.md

 ## Machine Learning
-Study of machine learning algorithm based on online courses conducted by Andrew Ng at coursera.com
+Study of machine learning algorithm (some of them were based from coursera's online courses by Andrew Ng)
 * Simple Linear Regression
 * Multiple Linear Regression
 * Polynomial Linear Regression
 * Logistic Regression
+* Random Forest Regression

 ## Machine Learning Project
 * Housing - based on A.Geron's book: 'Hands-on Machine Learning with Scikit-Learn, Keras and Tensorflow